Saltar al contenido principal

 The French twist

 A French twist is a timeless style where hair is twisted into a vertical coil.
 While a French twist looks fantastic, it’s a tad easier for those with long- and medium-length hair, and it’s a particularly great way to style thick hair.
-Here’s how to channel your inner Breakfast at Tiffany’s updo with a claw clip.
+Here’s how to channel a Breakfast at Tiffany’s updo with a claw clip.

-Step one: Pull hair back into a ponytail, ideally at ear level, suggests Halpin.
+1. Pull hair back into a ponytail, ideally at ear level, suggests Halpin.
 For thick and/or curly hair, secure the hair into a ponytail with a no-snag elastic hair tie or bungee hook first, explains Fields.
 (Those with finer, less voluminous hair will likely be able to skip the hair tie step.)

-Step two: Twist the length of the ponytail, then wrap it in an upward direction.
+2. Twist the length of the ponytail, then wrap it in an upward direction.
 While holding the hair up with one hand, fold the length of the twisted ponytail back down.

-Step three: Grab a claw clip large enough to cover both the base of the ponytail and to hold the French twist.
+3. Grab a claw clip large enough to cover both the base of the ponytail and to hold the French twist.
 (For finer, less voluminous hair, twist the hair upward and secure it with a claw clip, leaving the ends draped over the accessory.)

 The claw clip ponytail